COFREND/ONDE-format/File format.md

   and orientations are fixed during the acquisition process -- note that probes that possess the ability to adapt to the surface during the acquisition are not handled in this version of the specification
 - Specimen -- object which is the subject of the inspection
-- Frame -- position and orientation of a component of an acquisition
+- Frame -- position and orientation of a given object related to an acquisition
 - Probe Element Combination (PEC) -- the system used within an MFMC structure to identify a specific element in a specific probe, comprising an HDF5 reference to the probe group and the index of an element in that probe;
 - Focal law -- a set of instructions that specify how one or more PECs are used together;